yuval-k/oci-registry-p2p/README.md

 It may be a nicer experience to allow `docker pull image@CID` command, it's not as easy to implement with current registry interfaces as far as I can tell. it might be possible with some more additional middleware.
-The advantage of this, is that you can have a registry set-up with minimal upfront configuration.
+The advantage of this, is that you can have a registry set-up with minimal upfront configuration, and no dependance on IPNS.